mfranzke/datalist-polyfill/README.md

 This is a minimal and dependency-free vanilla JavaScript polyfill for the awesome datalist-functionality, that will bring joy and happiness into our lives :-)

-Tested in Safari, which it's mainly meant for, as nearly all of the other browsers support it quite well: <http://caniuse.com/#feat=datalist>
+* Mainly built for Safari, as nearly all of the other browsers support it quite well: <https://caniuse.com/#feat=datalist>
-Released under the MIT License: <http://www.opensource.org/licenses/mit-license.php>
+* Released under the MIT License: <https://opensource.org/licenses/mit-license.php>
+* Made in Germany.
+And supported by so many great people from all over this planet - see "Credits" accordingly.

 ## Features
-*	Lightweight: 5.24 kB of JavaScript, around 2.35 kB gzipped
+*	Lightweight: 5.94 kB of minified JavaScript, around 2.59 kB gzipped
 *	Fully flexible to change the datalist entries / `<option>`s
 *	Supporting:
 	*	the relevant input field types: `text`, `email`, `number`, `search`, `tel` and `url` ...